freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

 Build a full stack JavaScript app that is functionally similar to this: <a href="https://sudoku-solver.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://sudoku-solver.freecodecamp.rocks/</a>.
 Working on this project will involve you writing your code using one of the following methods:

 -   Clone <a href="https://github.com/freecodecamp/boilerplate-project-sudoku-solver" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://replit.com/github/freeCodeCamp/boilerplate-project-sudoku-solver" target="_blank" rel="noopener noreferrer nofollow">our Replit starter project</a> to complete your project.
+After importing the project on Replit, you will see a `.replit` window.
+Select `Use run command` and click the `Done` button.
 -   Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the `Solution Link` field.
 Optionally, also submit a link to your project's source code in the `GitHub Link` field.